Use the Workout app on Apple Watch for all your workout routines

 Tap Start to begin your workout.

 The next time you begin a similar workout, the app will default to the one you last used.
-After making a selection, your workout will begin following a 3-second countdown.
+After making a selection, your activity will start following a 3-second countdown.
 You can skip this by tapping on the screen.

 How to pause a workout on Apple Watch